Ak-prog-50/terraform_remote_awsbackend/remote-backend/README.md

 cd remote-backend
 ```

-1. Replace variable names in `variables.tf` with your own values.
+1. Replace variable names in `terraform.tfvars` with your own values.
 2. **Make sure** remote backend configuration in `main.tf` is commented out.

 ```bash